 Excelsior College is not affiliated with any tutorial or test preparation firm and does not endorse the products or services of these companies.
-We do not review the materials provided by these firms for the content or compatibility of their material and resources with UExcel® exams or Excelsior College Examinations®.
+We do not review the materials provided by these firms for the content or compatibility of their material and resources with UExcel[®] exams.

-We have been made aware of several recent incidents in which a test-preparation firm has contacted an Excelsior College student requesting access to their Excelsior College Examinations® preparatory materials, including practice exams.
+We have been made aware of several recent incidents in which a test-preparation firm has contacted an Excelsior College student requesting access to preparatory materials, including practice exams.
 Sharing learning resources with a test preparation firm is a clear violation of the academic honesty code.
 Students found to have engaged in academic dishonesty at Excelsior College will be subject to disciplinary action.